 Dr. Paar had first visited Nicaragua in 1984 with Witness for Peace and became acquainted with the desperate state of health affairs in that country.
 Following the 1985 visit many health professionals from various disciplines came to León to present conferences and see patients.
 In addition, some Nicaraguan patients were brought to Raleigh, North Carolina for specialty care.

-For example, Ruth Garcia Gardado (one of the patients pictured below) suffered from rheumatic fever and could not afford the expensive valve-replacement surgery.
-Project Health for Leon was able to provide the surgery.
+For example, Ruth Garcia Guardado (one of the patients pictured below) suffered from rheumatic fever and could not afford the expensive valve-replacement surgery.
+Project Health for Leon was able to provide the surgery for free.